 Then make by selecting Build > Make Project the whole MyCollab modules.
 The compile process should work without any issue.

 You must install MySQL Server 5.5+ and create an empty MyCollab schema before running MyCollab.
 See the detail at Creating the MyCollab schema

-If you pass all above steps successfully, then this task is straightforward by creating a Java application with main class com.mycollab.server.DefaultServerRunner in the module mycollab-app-community with following settings:
+If you pass all the above steps successfully, then this task is straightforward by creating a Java application with main class com.mycollab.server.DefaultServerRunner in the module mycollab-server-runner with following settings:

-- Use classpath of module: Select the project ‘mycollab-app-community’
+- Use classpath of the module: Select the project ‘mycollab-app-community’